signalius/AAE_Adapter_Arduino/README.md

 ![](/images/pcb.png)

+### Description

+The board is an Arduino standard overlay and is also compatible with Digilent Zynq boards that have an Arudino connector.
+For some applications a high switching speed is needed so the FPGA is much more suitable than a regular Arduino.

-# Main components
+### Main components

 * MD1213 is a high speed, dual MOSFET driver.
 It is designed to drive high voltage P and N-channel MOSFET transistors
 * DN2625 is a low threshold depletion-mode (normally-on) transistor

-The board is an Arduino standard overlay and is also compatible with Digilent Zynq boards that have an Arudino connector.
-For some applications a high switching speed is needed so the FPGA is much more suitable than a regular Arduino.

 ### Tests TX and RX